 Start with people you know well.
 They'll want to help and you'll feel more comfortable approaching them for help.

-- Think about your friends, family, teachers, members of clubs or groups you belong to, former work friends or employers.
+- think about your friends, family, teachers, members of clubs or groups you belong to, and former work friends or employers.
 Do they know someone in your industry you can talk to for more information?

 - Practise telling someone your name, course and which positions interest you.

-- Where else can you meet people and practise?
-Consider lectures, student events and professional associations or other extracurricular activities.
+- Consider where else you can meet people and practise.
+Good networking opportunities include lectures, student events and professional associations or other extracurricular activities.

 Next steps for networking